International Women’s Day

 Professional athletes are often celebrities in their own rights and idolised by fans of all ages.
 Their attributes of sheer grit, dedication, resilience and determination set them apart from the rest of the population.
 However, for many professional athletes, the punishing years of training, commitment and competing take their toll and many opt to change direction and move into the corporate world.
 For most, this means transitioning from being an overachieving athlete, to starting at the bottom of their new careers.

-In recognition of International Women’s Day this year, Taylor Root’s Sarah Ingwersen will be speaking with a panel of former professional athletes who have made this transition – facing challenges along the way, but ultimately excelling in their new careers, due in large part to the qualities they developed during their respective sporting careers.
+In recognition of International Women’s Day 2023, Taylor Root’s Sarah Ingwersen spoke with a panel of former professional athletes who have made this transition – facing challenges along the way, but ultimately excelling in their new careers, due in large part to the qualities they developed during their respective sporting careers.

 - Jasmine Titmuss